980vermarajput/tiktaktoe/README.md

-This is an React app of a game
+This is a React based app of a game
 TIKTACTOE
 which is deployed on surge
 You can access it from